Skip to main content

 These exams are meant to assess the cause and severity of a veteran’s condition and are part of VA’s duty to assist veterans in obtaining evidence to support their disability claims.

-C&P exams play an incredibly important role in the disability claims process.
-VA will almost always give more weight to the opinion of the C&P examiner than that of the veteran’s treating doctor.
+VA C&P exams for mental health are highly significant in the VA claims process.
+VA will often give more weight to the opinion of the C&P examiner than that of the veteran’s treating doctor.

-As mentioned above, the examiner should review the veteran’s entire claims file before the exam and look for any evidence that may be related to the claimed condition.
-The medical examiner will typically ask the veteran questions about how their condition affects them on a daily basis.
-The questions the examiner asks will vary based on your claim (service connection vs. increased rating).
+The medical examiner will typically ask the veteran questions about how their mental health affects them daily.
+The questions the examiner asks will vary based on the veteran’s claim (service connection vs. increased rating).

 The DBQ also addresses the veteran’s level of social and occupational impairment.
 For example, the level of impairment due to depression ranges from no diagnosis to total occupational and social impairment, with various levels in between.
 Assuming a veteran meets all the criteria from the DSM-5 necessary for a diagnosis of their specific condition, the symptoms section of the DBQ will then help determine the appropriate disability rating.